Skip to main content

 Your School will check all originality reports for work submitted electronically through Turnitin for plagiarism, regardless of the percentage match indicated by the similarity index.

-Completion of Coursework
+3.6 completion of Coursework

 You are expected to submit all coursework associated with modules, including formative assessment.
 If you persistently neglect your studies or repeatedly fail to submit coursework within a reasonable time, the School may begin disciplinary proceedings which could result in you being excluded from assessments and/or required to withdraw from the University.
-The School will follow the University’s formal procedures for this.